 - Remind yourself of who you are now.
 Say your name.
 Say your age now.
 Say where you are now.
 Say what you have done today.
 Say what you will do next.

-- Take ten breaths, focus your attention on each breath on the way in and on the way out.
-Say number of the breath to yourself as you exhale.
+- Take ten slow breaths.
+Focus your attention fully on each breath, on the way in and on the way out.
+Say the number of the breath to yourself as you exhale.